 Concerns have been raised that breast ironing is also to be found amongst African communities in the UK, with as many as 1,000 girls at risk.
-Keeping Children Safe in Education (2021) mentions breast ironing as part of the section on So-called 'Honour' Based Abuse'.
+Keeping Children Safe in Education (2021) mentions breast ironing as part of the section on HBA.

-Staff or volunteers worried about the risk of breast ironing in the academy should refer through the appropriate channels to the Designated Safeguarding Lead as soon as possible who will make a referral to children's services.
+Staff or volunteers worried about the risk of breast ironing in the academy should refer through the appropriate channels to the DSL as soon as possible who will make a referral to children's services.
 If staff or volunteers are concerned that the girl is in immediate danger, contact the police by calling 999.